cephasteom/zen/src/lib/zen/README.md

 // chain methods together for greater complexity s0.pz('bar').saw(0,16).mul(2)
 ```
 On each division of a cycle, each pattern is evaluated to create a list of parameters key / value pairs.
-Each method passes its value to the next in the chain, with the first value being the current position in time or in space, expressed as a fraction of 1.
-For example, 0.5 would be half way across a cycle or the canvas.
+Each method passes its value to the next in the chain, with the first value being the current time `t`.
 This allows you manipulate time or space using arithmetic.
 ```js
 // offset foo by half a cycle
 s0.p('foo').add(0.5).range(0,256)